navigation bar

 Reviewer's comments

 Hidalgo Falls is the ONLY place on the Brazos River where you can run whitewater drops.
 It is a popular weekend getaway for many kayakers from Dallas, Austin, San Antonio, Houston and other Texas cities because it usually has navigable flows when other rivers are too low to paddle.
 This short 5 mile run is one that most paddlers will do multiple times in a day, and most of them will shorten it to play at the falls.
-The Brazos River flows all the way to the Gulf of Mexico, and it is possible to paddle below the Hidalgo Falls area, though that is not a popular destination.

 Technical Data

-Class Rating I to IV
+Class Rating I to II+

-Length 5 miles
+Length 106.0 miles

 Minimum Flow 200 cfs